direnv/direnv/man/direnv.toml.1.md

 DESCRIPTION
 -----------

 A configuration file in [TOML](https://github.com/toml-lang/toml) format to specify a variety of configuration options for direnv.
-The file is read from `$XDG_CONFIG_HOME/direnv/direnv.toml`.
+The file is read from `$XDG_CONFIG_HOME/direnv/direnv.toml` (typically ~/.config/direnv/direnv.toml).

 > For versions v2.21.0 and below use config.toml instead of direnv.toml